 1940: Birthdate of “Judith Walzer Leavitt, the Rupple Bascom and Ruth Bleier Professor of History of Medicine, History of Science, and Women's Studies at the University of Wisconsin–Madison.”

 1940: In France, the Deputy Secretary of State at Vichy “created a committee to review 500,000 naturalizations give since 1927” which “resulted in 15,000 people having their French nationality revoked, of whom 40% were Jews” preparing the way for the first round of deportation of Jews living in France to “the East.”

-1941(27th of Tammuz, 5701): Sixty-five year old Isaac Ipp, “a dress manufacturer, president of Henry Dress, Inc. and longtime Zionist who was “chairman of the Boro Park United Palestine Appeal Committee, founder and a director of the Israel Zion Hospital in Brooklyn and President of Temple Emanu-El of Boro Park.
+1941(27th of Tammuz, 5701): Sixty-five year old Isaac Ipp, “a dress manufacturer, president of Henry Dress, Inc. and longtime Zionist who was “chairman of the Boro Park United Palestine Appeal Committee, founder and a director of the Israel Zion Hospital in Brooklyn and President of Temple Emanu-El of Boro Park passed away today.

 1941: “Fregattenkapitän Dr. Hans Kawelmacher the German naval commandant in Liepāja sent a telegram to the German Navy's Baltic Command in Kiel, which stated that he wanted 100 SS and fifty Schutzpolizei ("protective police") men sent to Liepāja for "quick implementation Jewish problem" which meant the “accelerated killing” of the Jews.

 1941 France's Vichy government adopted an ordinance requiring the “registration of ‘Jewish’ businesses.”